Local triviality for G-torsors: Infinitesimal Kneser-Tits problem

-Let $R$ be a commutative ring and let $G$ be a reductive $R$--group scheme.
-Let $P$ be a strictly proper $R$--parabolic subgroup of $G$ (it means each projection of $P$ on a semisimple quotient of $G$ is proper) and assume that $P$ admits Levi subgroups.
-Let $P^-$ be an opposite $R$--parabolic subgroup to $P$.
-We denote by $E_P(R)$ the subgroup of $G(R)$ which is generated by $\rad(P)(R)$ and $\rad(P^{-})(R)$.
-It does not depend on the choice of $P^-$ \cite[\S 1]{PS}.
-We denote by $G^{+,P}(R)$ the normal $R$--subgroup of $G(R)$ generated by $\rad(P)(R)$ and $\rad(P^{-})(R)$ or equivalently by $E_P(R)$.
-The quotient group $W_P(R,G)= G(R)/ G^{+,P}(R)$ is called the Whitehead group of $G/R$ with respect to $P$.
+Let $R$ be a ring and let $G$ be a reductive $R$--group scheme.
+Let $P$ be an $R$--parabolic subgroup of $G$; $P$ admits a Levi subgroup $L$ \cite[XXVI.2.3]{SGA3}.
+We consider the corresponding opposite $R$--parabolic subgroup $P^-$ to $P$.
+We denote by $E_P(R)$ the subgroup of $G(R)$ which is generated by $\rad_u(P)(R)$ and $\rad_u(P^{-})(R)$; it does not depend of the choice of $L$ since Levi subgroups of $P$ are $\rad_u(P)(R)$-conjugated.